 Intimacy with others is about feeling emotionally close and connected with them.
 It is about connecting from your heart rather than from your head.
 You can connect intellectually with others from your mind, but emotional intimacy is about a heart connection.

 The same thing is true on the inner level.
-You cannot be intimate with yourself when you are focused in your mind rather than in your heart.
-Inner connection and the resulting inner intimacy occurs when you open your heart to your feelings with kindness, compassion and a desire to learn about what your feelings are telling you.
+You cannot be intimate with yourself when you are focused on your mind rather than in your heart.
+Inner connection and the resulting inner intimacy occurs when you open your heart to your feelings with kindness, compassion, and a desire to learn about what your feelings are telling you.

 Starting from my atheist background, I gradually learned to connect with and trust my personal spiritual Guidance.
 I gradually learned to see my true soul self through the eyes of my spiritual Guidance, which enabled me to love and value who I really am.

 I gradually become connected and intimate with myself.

 As this occurred, I found that I was able to deeply connect with others.
 What a joy!
 I can’t think of anything more rewarding and profound in life than the emotional intimacy and connection that occurs with others when I’m connected with myself.
 Sharing love with others is truly the greatest joy in my life, and it can occur only when I’m deeply connected with myself.

 For information or to schedule a phone or Skype session: 310-459-1700 • 888-646-6372 (888-6INNERBOND) http://www.innerbonding.com